DannyOppenheimer/Deep_Neural_Netowrk/README.md

 4. Stop at output

 #### **Calculate cost**:
-1. Add up squares of the differences of what you got vs what you want for cost (received - desired)^2
+(system guess - known answer)^2

 #### **Calculate error**:
-1. (known answer - system guess)
+(known answer - system guess)

 #### **Back Propagate**:
-1. Learn calculus
+1. FOR WEIGHTS:

-weights
-output of the hidden layer passed through the derivative of sigmoid multiply above by the output errors of the neurons multiply above my the learning rate multiply above by the input of the last neuron
+2. output of the hidden layer passed through the derivative of sigmoid

-biases
+3. multiply above by the output errors of the neurons
+4. multiply above my the learning rate
+5. multiply above by the input of the last neuron
+>
+**learning rate * hidden error * derivative(hidden) * input**
+>
+1. FOR BIASES
-output of the hidden layer passed through the derivative of sigmoid multiply above by the output errors of the neurons multiply above my the learning rate
+2. output of the hidden layer passed through the derivative of sigmoid

-I -  H \
-  \/
-  /\     O
-I -  H /

-input to first hidden:
+3. multiply above by the output errors of the neurons
+4. multiply above my the learning rate
+>
-learning rate * hidden error * derivative(hidden) * input
+**learning rate * hidden error * derivative(hidden)**